Larouyan/larouyan.github.io/docs/index.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

-Immersed in the sea of floating litters of beer within our minds, let's plunge into the intoxicating analysis of experts and their comparison with the "everyday" beer enthusiasts.
-But how to defines an expert among the customers?
-Why should truly trusting what is labelled as expertise?
+Immersed in the sea of floating litres of beer within our minds, let’s plunge into the intoxicating analysis of experts and their comparison with the “everyday” beer enthusiasts.
+But how to define an expert among the customers?
+Why should truly trusting what is labelled as expertise ?

-Let's also take the example of a small local brewery that wishes to open.
-Should it rather trust the mass opinion, the public's view?
-Or should it simply rely on expert ratings to turn its beer into an unmissable blockbuster for a Saturday night with friends?
+Let’s also take the example of a small local brewery that wishes to produce a new beer.
+In order to obtain relevant feedback, should it rather trust the public’s view or could it only rely on experts' opinion to turn its beer into an unmissable blockbuster for a Saturday night with friends.

-In this flavorful journey, focus was put on analyzing the reliability of expert ratings, pondering if a brewery’s destiny lies in the hands of the average after-football-game beer drinker or in the discerned palate of insiders.
+In this flavorful journey, focus is put on analysing the reliability of expert ratings, pondering if a brewery’s destiny lies in the hands of the casual amateur drinker or in the discerned palate of insiders.
 Take a beer and dive in this foamy exploration, where the abundance of data unfolds the secrets of brewing success.

 <div style="text-align: center;">
   <img src="/assets/images/dicaprio.png" alt="dicaprio" width="300" height="300">